interest-protocol/suitears/design-rules.md

   }
   ```

-- **The first argument should be the object being mutated.
-It fits nicely with the dot notation.
-This issue usually happens in admin functions.**
+- **In admin-gated functions, the first parameter should be the capability.
+It helps the autocomplete with user types.**

   ```Move
   module suitears::social_network {